 Foot Injuries and Problems

 If I’ve broken a bone, I won’t be able to move it.

-This is primarily attributed to the fact that women wear heels.
-Western women started wearing heel in the 17th century after European men got the idea from Persian warriors.
+- This is primarily attributed to the fact that women wear heels.
+Western women started wearing heels in the 17th century after European men got the idea from Persian warriors.